Stop selling your services, that’s not what prospects are buying.

 Like it or not, prospects are demanding expertise.
 They’re seeking specialists.
 They’re looking for specialized agencies that have a proven track record of success to help them with their marketing challenges.

 This can be a good thing for the small to midsize agency owner.
-Prospects will seek out providers, well beyond their market and willing to pay a premium for their expertise.
-But, you must be willing to name your area of expertise to be able to market your agency on that distinguishable difference.
-The reward is great.
+Prospects will seek out providers, well beyond their market.
+They’re willing to pay a premium for expertise.
+The reward can be great.
+But, you must be willing to name your area of expertise to market your agency on that distinguishable difference.

 Agencies that have an appealing point of differentiation to a specific target audience have: